Bhazath/MySQL/MySQL-Setup/Setup.md

 #
 #

+## To see all Show user in mysql
-### 1) Log in to MySQL: Open your terminal or command prompt and log in to the MySQL server.
+1) Log in to MySQL: Open your terminal or command prompt and log in to the MySQL server.

 ```
 mysql -u root -p